For life overseas. With our seal of approval.

 Making a Lasting Power of Attorney

 The statutory forms and the procedure is quite complex and there are a number of variations within each Lasting Power that you need to be aware of when making these decisions.

 Get in touch with us if you would like to begin the process of drafting a Lasting Power of Attorney application, with the view to registering this Power.
 To help with this process, please complete our instruction form.

-Lasting Power of Attorney Instruction Form [link to the PDF]
+Lasting Power of Attorney Instruction Form

 "Professional, considerate and willing to go the extra mile."

 "I have nothing but admiration for Bell & Buxton, they have been very supportive, caring and always ready to listen and help.
 John Breeze was my rock during a very difficult time, I would not have got through this battle without him, he was my advisor and my friend.
 Thank you John Breeze and Bell & Buxton."